 Charles Leadbeater‘s Biography

-Charles Leadbeater works internationally as an independent adviser on innovation to governments, cities and organisations both public and private.
+Charles Leadbeater is a world renowned innovation expert who works internationally as an independent adviser to governments, cities and organisations both public and private.

 The New York Times anointed his idea, The Pro-Am Revolution, as one of the biggest global ideas of the last decade.
 His 1997 Demos report The Rise of the Social Entrepreneur was one of the first in the UK to predict the rise of the social entrepreneurship movement, with which he has been closely involved ever since.
 His follow up report The Independents examined the rise of cultural entrepreneurship in cities.